 Constructive Insights on Vertigo:

-* Vertigo is Cebu’s premier indoor wall climbing venue, but the climbing routes are severely limited.
-With the increasing popularity of the sport of climbing in the Philippines, it is time to add more routes.
-At present, there are only 6 routes.
-In our collective opinion, it should have 15 to 20 routes of varying difficulties.
+* Vertigo is Cebu’s premier indoor wall climbing venue, but the climbing walls are severely limited.
+With the increasing popularity of the sport of climbing in the Philippines, it is time to add more walls.
+At present, there are only 6 walls.
+In our collective opinion, it should have 15 to 20 walls of varying difficulties.

 * Only Walls 5 and 6 have hangers to clip quickdraws to.
 That means, they are the only walls that can be lead climbed.
-We suggest putting hangers on ALL routes (yes, even the easy ones), so climbers can have the option to lead climb whatever route they choose.
+We suggest putting hangers on ALL walls (yes, even the easy ones), so climbers can have the option to lead climb whatever wall they choose.

 * It would be excellent if Vertigo adds up an area specifically made for bouldering.
 Such area can be divided into problems of various difficulties.